kgisl/pythonFDP/units/Unit_III_Notes.md

 				Age  35

-**Variable-length arguments**
+**iv.
+Variable-length arguments**
-•	Variable length argument make function calls with many(arbitary).
+- [ ] Variable length argument make function calls with many(arbitary).
-•	These arguments are called variable-length arguments and are not named in the function definition, unlike required and default arguments.
+- [ ] These arguments are called variable-length arguments and are not named in the function definition, unlike required and default arguments.

 **Syntax:**